-Since last writing about tea in general and Tazo’s Earl of Grey in particular (“do you think that popeye and olive oil drank earl grey at tea time?“), I have tried to other earls: Twinings’ Earl Grey Tea and Stash’s Earl Grey Black & Green Tea.
-I can report with comfort that, for my taste, while both are good (the blend is interesting but I prefer each separately) neither holds a candle to the Tazo.
+SINCE LAST WRITING ABOUT TEA in general and Tazo’s Earl of Grey in particular, I have tried to other earls: both the Twinings and Stash’s Earl Grey Black & Green (the blend is interesting but I prefer each separately).
+I can report with comfort that, for my taste, while both are good neither holds a candle to the Tazo.
+1

 Which leads us to the idiom, can’t hold a candle to: the phrase apparently has its origins in England in the 17th century.
-It first appeared in print in Sir Edward Dering’s The Fower Cardinal-Vertues Of A Carmelite Fryar in 1641: “Though I be not worthy to hold the candle to Aristotle.”
+It first appeared in print in Sir Edward Dering’s The Fower Cardinal – Vertues Of A Carmelite Fryar in 1641: “Though I be not worthy to hold the candle to Aristotle.”
+2

 “Apprentices used to be expected to hold the candle so that more experienced workmen were able to see what they were doing.
 Someone unable even to do that would be of low status indeed.”